And once again from Hayatop, the prestigious, frequently visited EIB building in Midtown Manhattan.

 There are around 796 superdelegates.

-Superdelegates are party officials who who are they are elected officials, they're party hacks, uh, and and they can basically they're not bound to go with the delegations which are pledged from the various states based on the vote.
+Superdelegates are party officials who are elected officials, they're party hacks, and they can basically, they're not bound to go with the delegations which are pledged from the various states based on the vote.

-So they can basically they can pledge themselves early to a candidate, then change their mind, or they can stay open and undecided, in which case the candidates lobby them, uh, which is what we've seen Chelsea Clinton doing.
+So they can basically, they can pledge themselves early to a candidate, then change their mind, or they can stay open and undecided, in which case the candidates lobby them, which is what we've seen Chelsea Clinton doing.

-Uh, but they they basically are party hacks, and the whole system was set up uh in 1980 for the express purpose of giving the people uh or limiting the people's role in selecting the nominee because it was this is typical Democrat.
+And the whole system was set up in 1980 for the express purpose of giving the people or limiting the people's role in selecting the nominee because it was, and this is typical Democrat.

-Now this whole thing is is gonna come back and haunt them.
+Now this whole thing is going to come back and haunt them.

-The Democrat Party has so screwed up uh or nuanced, I should say, that this this primary season, nobody can figure out the score right now.
+The Democrat Party has so screwed up, or nuanced, I should say, this primary season, nobody can figure out the score right now.

 According to AP, Obama has 1,224 delegates.